R&B

 R&B and Hip-Hop Co-Evolution (1979–1999)

-On December 11, 1999, Billboard officially recognized the merger: the chart became 'Hot R&B/Hip-Hop Songs.'
-The genres had been evolving together for a decade; the industry finally caught up.
+On December 11, 1999, Billboard officially recognized what had been obvious for a decade: the R&B chart became 'Hot R&B/Hip-Hop Songs.'
+The genres had been evolving together since at least 1987; the industry infrastructure finally caught up with the artistic reality.

 Mary J. Blige